How To Write The Quadratic Function In Vertex Form

 Common Mistakes to Avoid

-When working with quadratic functions and converting them to vertex form, it's important to avoid common mistakes that can lead to incorrect results.
+When working with quadratic functions and converting them to vertex form, you'll want to avoid common mistakes that can lead to incorrect results.
 Here are some pitfalls to watch out for:

 1. Incorrectly Factoring out 'a':

 When completing the square, make sure to factor out 'a' only from the x² and x terms, not from the constant term 'c'.
-For example, if you have f(x) = 2x² + 8x + 5, correctly factor out 2 to get f(x) = 2(x² + 4x) + 5.
+Think about it: for example, if you have f(x) = 2x² + 8x + 5, correctly factor out 2 to get f(x) = 2(x² + 4x) + 5.
+2.

-Pay close attention to the signs when using the formulas h = -b/2a and k = c - b²/4a.
-A small sign error can lead to an incorrect vertex.
+Pay close attention to the signs when using the formulas `h = -b/2a` and `k = c - b²/4a`.
+Consider this: a small sign error can lead to an incorrect vertex.
+4.

 Double-check your algebraic manipulations, especially when squaring terms and simplifying expressions.
 A small algebraic error can propagate through the entire problem.